 While relatively compact with a major highway running along the coast from Lecce in the south to Bari in the north, there are several strategies for visiting the area:

-- pick a couple bases, one in the south and one further north, and do day trip from those bases
+- pick a couple of bases, with one in the south and one further north.
+Use those bases to do day trips to other towns

 - pick one central base and do day trips from there